-Blood, urine and genital swab samples will be collected throughout the study.
+Blood, urine, and genital swab samples will be collected throughout the study.
 These samples will be used for various tests.

 Some of the samples will be used for regular routine blood counts and blood chemistry, to monitor your general health.
-All these routine samples will be sent to LabCorp Central Lab (Singapore) for testing and destroyed after testing or 5 years after the study is completed by internationally accepted means.
+All these routine samples will be sent to LabCorp Central Lab (Singapore) for testing.
+These samples will then be stored at a central laboratory (Azenta) in Indianapolis, USA for up to 5 years after the study is completed and will be destroyed by internationally accepted means.

-All other study samples (pharmacokinetics and HSV serology, and genital swabs) will be sent to central laboratories (Aliri Bioanalysis) in Utah, USA, (University of Washington) in Washington, USA and (Signature Diagnostics) Pittsburgh, USA, for testing and destroyed after 5 years after the study is completed by internationally accepted means.
+All other study samples (pharmacokinetics and HSV serology, and genital swabs) will be sent to central laboratories Aliri Bioanalysis in Utah, USA, University of Washington in Washington, USA, LabCorp in Singapore and Signature Diagnostics Pittsburgh, USA, for testing.
+These samples will then be stored at a central laboratory Azenta, Indianapolis, USA, University of Washington or Assembly Biosciences (South San Francisco) in USA for up to 5 years after the study is completed and will be destroyed by internationally accepted means.

-The maximum amount of blood collected from each participant during the study will be up to approximately 153 mL.
+The maximum amount of blood collected from each participant during the study will be up to approximately 122 mL.
 For comparison, a standard blood donation at a blood collection centre, is about 470 mL.
-Samples collected by NZCR will be identified by your study participant ID number, year of birth, and sex, to allow study doctors to quickly respond to any abnormal results.
+Samples collected by New Zealand Clinical Research will be identified by your study number, year of birth, and sex, to allow study doctors to quickly respond to any abnormal results.
 Before the results of these tests are sent to the Sponsor, your identifiable information will be removed and replaced with a code.

-The proposed blood tests include a screening test for HIV and for viral Hepatitis A, B, C and E. Signing the consent form means that you agree to have this testing performed.
+The proposed blood tests include a screening test for HIV and for viral Hepatitis A, B C and E. Signing the consent form means that you agree to have this testing performed.
 It is important to understand that a positive screening test does not necessarily mean you have the disease.
-Should you receive a positive screening result for HIV or either Hepatitis B or C, then the study doctors will provide initial counselling and medical advice and will assist in arranging any follow up tests that you require.
-HIV, Acute (newly diagnosed) Hepatitis B/C are 'notifiable diseases', which means that it is required by law to notify government health authorities of any new cases.
+Should you receive a positive screening result for HIV or either Hepatitis A, B, C or E then the study doctors will provide initial counselling and medical advice and will assist in arranging any follow up tests that you require.
+HIV, Acute (newly diagnosed) Hepatitis B/C are all 'notifiable diseases', which means that it is required by law to notify government health authorities of any new cases.